Amber Heard said she has decided to settle Johnny Depp's case against her

 In June, the jury awarded Depp $10 million in compensatory damages and $5 million in punitive damages of $5 million (though a cap on punitive damages in Virginia meant that the actual amount was $10.35 million).
 It also awarded Heard $2 million in a countersuit against Depp.

+"When I stood before a judge in the UK, I was vindicated by a robust, impartial and fair system, where I was protected from having to give the worst moments of my testimony in front of the world's media, and where the court found that I was subjected to domestic and sexual violence," she wrote.

+Heard is referencing to the decision from a British court in 2020 in a non-criminal case that ruled against Depp's claims that the tabloid, The Sun, committed libel for calling the actor a "wife beater."
+The judge found that what The Sun's published was substantially true and that 12 of Heard's 14 allegations about episodes of physical assault were supportable.

-The defamation case centered around an op-ed from Heard in The Washington Post, which Depp said was false and defamatory.
+This summer's defamation case in the U.S. that played out for weeks in Fairfax, Va. centered around an op-ed from Heard in The Washington Post, which Depp said was false and defamatory.

+Heard's 2018 op-ed in The Washington Post was titled: "I spoke up against sexual violence — and faced our culture's wrath.
+That has to change."
+She didn't name her ex-husband specifically in the op-ed, in which Heard called for change in how the U.S. treats abuse survivors and urged support for the Violence Against Women Act.

+Depp claimed in his 2019 court complaints, "the op-ed plainly was about ...
+Ms. Heard's purported victimization after she publicly accused her former husband, Johnny Depp, of domestic abuse in 2016, when she appeared in court with an apparently battered face and obtained a temporary restraining order against Mr. Depp."

 Copyright 2022 NPR.
 To see more, visit https://www.npr.org.